 Much like the educational videos, these are meant to give tools to the viewer instead of entertain.
 But rather than teaching a particular subject, self-improvement is aimed at making someone’s life better through self-knowledge.

 School of Life is my favourite self-improvement channel.
 Through short animated videos, they tackle complex issues from self-love to how to handle depression.
-The quality of the production shows the potential of YouTube only a few exploit.
+The quality of the production shows the potential of YouTube that only a few explore.